evanpw/enceladus/README.md

 ## Getting Started
 * Make sure you have all of the requirements (see below)
-* To build the compiler, just run make
+* To build the compiler, run the script build.sh in the root directory of the project
-* To run tests, run make tests.
+* To run tests, run nosetests in the root directory.
 This should detect whether you're on OSX or Linux and run the appropriate build script.
 * SPOILER ALERT: Tests consists mainly of solutions to Project Euler problems

 ## Requirements
 * Boost
-* nasm
+* nasm (don't use v2.11.08 on OSX)
 * flex
+* nosetests (for tests)

 ## Features
 * Syntax inspired by Python, Haskell, and Rust
   * Blocks defined by indentation, a la Python
 * Hindley-Milner type system with type inference
 * Parametric polymorphism
-* Unboxed, untagged Int and Bool types
+* Unboxed, untagged integer and boolean types
 * Cheney-style copying garbage collection
 * Support for calling C functions
 * Syntax highlighting for Sublime Text (see sublime/ directory)